jcuenod/bibletech/content/en/posts/2025-02-10-you-dont-need-a-vector-db.md

 The big reason vector DBs exist is that they index your vectors to allow lookups to be faster (all the distance functions are relatively slow to compute across your db).
 So researchers and groups like Meta and Spotify have released ways of indexing vectors like [HNSW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world), [FAISS](https://ai.meta.com/tools/faiss/), and [ANNOY](https://github.com/spotify/annoy) (but many algorithms exist).
 Each of these approaches deserves an explainer of its own, but suffice it so that they all make searching across vectors faster.

 But does that acceleration matter for your workload?
 For massive datasets and performance-critical applications, a dedicated vector database with specialized indexing is absolutely the way to go.
 Are you building on of those, or is "fast enough", well, _fast enough_?
+It turns out that running `cosine_similarity` across a hundred thousand rows of vectors can still be done in a few `ms`.
+Do you _really_ need something faster than that?

 ##  So, What's the Takeaway?

-But RAG doesn't necessarily mean vector DBs or even vectors.
+RAG doesn't necessarily mean vector DBs or even vectors.
 Think about your data, your use case, and your existing infrastructure.
 There are a lot of advantages to having a battle tested tool like sqlite in your pipeline rather than something that popped up in the last two years.